-It is often touted for its wide variety of nutrients that may boost your immune system, improve joint health and benefit your skin and digestion.
+It’s often touted for its wide variety of nutrients that may boost your immune system, improve joint health and benefit your skin and digestion.

-This article reviews bone broth protein, and whether you should try it.
+This article reviews bone broth protein and whether you should try it.

 Bone broth protein is a nutritional supplement that claims to offer you the health benefits of bone broth and protein, all in a convenient powder form.